One Water Planning: New Directions for APA

 , American Planning Association

-Confirmed SpeakerAnna Read, AICP, joined APA in 2014 as a Senior Program Development and Research Associate.
-She conducts applied research within the National Centers for Planning and works on educational programs for practicing planners.
-She also oversees aspects of professional development pertaining to AICP review.
+Confirmed SpeakerAnna Read, AICP, is a Senior Program Development and Research Associate at the American Planning Association.
+She currently manages APA’s Water and Planning Initiative, conducts applied research within the National Centers for Planning, and works on professional development programs for practicing planners.
 Prior to joining APA, she worked on regional broadband planning efforts for the state of Missouri and as a project manager for the International City/County Management Association's Center for Sustainable Communities, where her work focused on smart growth and rural communities.
 She has a Master’s Degree in City and Regional Planning from Cornell University.

 , East Brunswick